WootsWasTaken/BirdOS-old-archive/README.md

 I am planning to make eventually a desktop enviroment.
 Altough this is very difficult to do, I am going to try it!!!
 Also, I hope it will support some of the .exe sorts.
 An Internet browser and file browser would be good too.

+#Nice to know:

+- this repository is not up to date.
+- I am still learning

 #LICENSE:

 Although it has no license we still have rights that apply.
 Look at the License file.